Byzantine Greek Reading Group

 The graduate program in ancient, medieval and early modern studies is an inter-departmental program jointly offered by several Schools of the Faculty of Arts, each respected for its outstanding scholarship and particular strengths in this area of study.

 Staff are responsible for graduate coursework admissions and can help you choose subjects to constitute a major in these areas of study.
-See the Undergraduate and Graduate Coursework web pages for details of available courses and areas of study.
+For details of available courses and areas of study please see the Undergraduate and Graduate coursework web pages.

 Jaynie Anderson (Culture and Communication)